pmuens/awesome-serverless/README.md

 - [Confusion in the land of the serverless](https://www.youtube.com/watch?v=Y6B3Eqlj9Fw) - Sam Newmans talk about serverless technologies at GOTO 2018.
 - [Serverless state of the union](https://www.youtube.com/watch?v=q7mFl9sLiCY) - Austen Collins keynote talk about serverless and the state of the union at the Open Source Summit 2018.
 - [ServerlessConf SF 2018 videos](https://acloud.guru/series/serverlessconf-sf-2018) - Talks from the ServerlessConf SF 2018.
+- [Serverless at iRobot](https://www.infoq.com/podcasts/serverless-build-connected-robots) - How serverless technologies are used at iRobot.

 ## Amazon AWS resources